digipolisantwerp/antwerp-ui_angular/TEST_AUTOMATION.md

 #### Example

-In this example the calendar of the datepicker component can be opened or closed by toggling the `<span>` tag, which is nested in the datepicker with data attribute `data-qa="id-1234"` and (with) CSS class `aui-flyout-action`.
+In this example the calendar of the datepicker component can be opened or closed by toggling the `<span>` tag, which is nested in the datepicker with data attribute `data-qa="id-1234"` and CSS class `aui-flyout-action`.

 ```html
 <aui-datepicker ... data-qa="id-1234" ...>